Oily fish like salmon can have a range of health benefits when part of a balanced diet.

-Fish oil contains the two fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+Fish oil contains the two fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 These are believed to benefit the cardiovascular system.

 The American Heart Association (AHA) suggests consuming at least two servings of fish, and especially oily fish, each week.
-A serving is 3.5 ounces of cooked fish, or about three quarters of a cup of flaked fish.
+A serving is 3.5 ounces of cooked fish, or about three-quarters of a cup of flaked fish.

 Health benefits of oily fish

+Oily fish is rich in omega-3 polyunsaturated fatty acids, which have been shown to reduce inflammation and potentially lower the risk of heart disease, cancer, and arthritis.
 Both white and oily fish are good sources of lean protein.
 White fish contains fatty acids, but only in the liver, and in smaller quantities.

-Consuming oily fish can help to protect against cardiovascular disease, according to the AHA.
-A study published by the American Physiological Society suggests that fatty fish oils can protect the heart during times of mental stress.
+Consuming oily fish can help protect against cardiovascular disease, according to the AHA.
+A study published by the American Physiological Society suggests that fatty fish oils can also protect the heart during times of mental stress.

 Among people who abuse alcohol, fish oil may offer protection from dementia.
 Brain cells that were exposed to a mix of fish oil and alcohol had 95 percent less neuroinflammation and neuronal death compared with brain cells that were only exposed to alcohol.